-The following schedule will apply to the 2005 application process for 9% tax credits.
-Applicants seeking a tax exempt bond allocation and 4% tax credits should refer to the application schedule in Appendix G.
+The following schedule will apply to the 2006 application process for 9% tax credits.
+Applicants seeking a tax exempt bond allocation and 4% tax credits should refer to the application schedule in Appendix G, which includes one application round for both new construction and rehabilitation (starting in July).

-January 7 Deadline for submission of preliminary applications (12:00 noon, no exceptions) February 28 Market analysts will mail studies to the Agency and applicants March 11 Notification of final site scores March 18 Deadline for market-related project revisions March 25 Market analysts will mail comments on revisions to the Agency and applicants April 15 Notification of market scores and initial evaluation of rehabilitation projects May 6 Deadline for full applications (12:00 noon, no exceptions) August Notification of final reservations
+January 6 Deadline for submission of preliminary applications (12:00 noon) February 27 Market analysts will mail studies to the Agency and applicants March 10 Notification of final site scores March 17 Deadline for market-related project revisions March 27 Market analysts will mail comments on revisions to the Agency and applicants April 14 Notification of market scores and initial evaluation of rehabilitation projects May 5 Deadline for full applications (12:00 noon) August Notification of tax credit awards